Andrew Rubin: Television

-Rubin "began appearing in commercials in the late 1960s."
-Andrew had a role in the television series Shazam! on the episode titled "The Boy Who Said 'No'" which aired October 26, 1974.
+According to his obituary, Rubin began appearing in commercials in the late 1960s.
+He had a role in the television series Shazam! on the episode titled "The Boy Who Said 'No'", which aired October 26, 1974.
 He was one of the stars of Hometown, a 1985 CBS program.

 Rubin originated the role of Allan Willis, the son of Tom and Helen Willis, on The Jeffersons.
 He introduced the character in a single episode guest appearance ("Jenny's Low") during the first season.
-The character reappeared as a regular for Season 5 with a new actor in the role, and disappeared again by the end of that season.
+The character reappeared as a regular for Season 5 with a new actor in the role, Jay Hammer.

 Death

 On October 5, 2015, Rubin died of lung cancer in Los Angeles, California.